 Back in Italy, he worked at Italy's defense procurement office and served as Italian representative to the European Defense Agency, procurement office OCCAR and the Letter of Intent group.

-He served as defense and Air Force attache to Germany between 2007 to 2010, with responsibility for Holland and Denmark, before returning to Italy to take senior Air Force roles between 2012 and 2015, running the 4th section of the Italian procurement office.
+From 2007 to 2010 h He served as defense and Air Force attache to Germany between 2007 to 2010, with responsibility for Holland and Denmark, before returning to Italy to take senior Air Force roles, before, between 2012 and 2015, running the 4th section of the Italian procurement office.